Huluween Dragstravaganza

 Huluween Dragstravaganza is a 2022 Halloween-themed variety special that premiered on October 1, 2022, exclusively through Hulu.
 The variety special stars Ginger Minj and Monét X Change, with drag legends, RuPaul's Drag Race and Dragula alums.

 Background

-A teaser was released showing Ginger Minj and Monét X Change stuck in a old television.
+A teaser was released showing Ginger Minj and Monét X Change stuck in an old television.
 This variety show was the start of Hulu's yearly Huluween block.
-An original song for the show was released on September 16, 2022.
+An original song for the show was free on Sept 16, 2022.
 On September 21, 2022, a trailer was released which confirmed that there would be five original songs.
 The variety show contains many skits with various references to many classic horror films.
 The show premiered on October 1, 2022.
 One of the actors, Jackie Beat, was one of the writers for the variety special.
-The special also have a special guest: Kesha, who performed her song "Cannibal".
+The special also has a special guest: Kesha, who performed her song "Cannibal".

 Plot

 Ginger Minj and Monét X Change were getting ready for a show in West Hollywood until they stumbled onto an old television that appears to be haunted.
 When Monét hits the haunted television, the two were teleported to the "Land of Huluween".